AKHughes1994/SAXJ1810_Swift-XRT/step_by_step.md

 Enter Event file list [sw00032459012xwtw2po_cl.evt]
 ```

-From here we want to specify the time binning and region files, for this example we are going to use a circular source region, and count rate of 1s
+From here we want to specify the time binning and region files, for example we are going to use a circular source region, and count rate of 1s
 ```
-filter region
+filter region ../region_files/src_circ.reg
+set binsize 1
+extract curve
+save curve src_circ_1s.lc
 ```

+Applying the exposure time correction/background correction